 Now begins the fun part — shopping for your house!

-A good real estate agent can not only help you narrow your choices but can also help you determine if the price that the seller is asking for the house is fair or not.
-Just because you’ve got a certain amount of cash to burn, doesn’t mean you should overspend on the home.
+A good real estate agent can not only help you narrow your choices but can also help you determine whether the price that the seller is asking for the house is fair or not.
+Just because you’ve got a certain amount of cash to burn doesn’t mean you should overspend on the home.